 But it’s definitely frustrating when you’re a momma just trying to get your kids to eat a solid meal.

-Trickery to encourage picky eaters
+Hidden Carrot Recipes to encourage picky eaters

 Thankfully, with some perseverance, both boys bounced back from their aversions.
 Do they readily beg for vegetables?
 No. Do they eat every single thing I put in front of them?
 HECK no.